(Last updated on March 22nd, 2022)

 The After Effects interface is set up like a hybrid between an animation and video editing software.
 The timeline at the bottom of the interface is pretty standard for most platforms.
 But the quick access to effects in the upper right gives you searchable results for placement of effects onto clips.

 The effect controls lie on the left of the interface, where this program shows its power.
 Here you can take a deep dive into each effect and create keyframes.
 You can also add masks into the program panel from here and layer compositions.

+Winner: Tie.
+Animate and After Effects are equally priced so this category is a tie by default.
 There are student plans that are significantly lower in price.
 There are also teacher, school and business plans as well.